 What does this mean?

-If you’ve been looking for a good landing page builder and asking yourself if Swipe Pages fits this description and whether it would be a good choice for your particular business, this Swipe Pages review may be of help to you.
+If you’ve been looking for a good landing page builder and asking yourself if Swipe Pages would be a good choice for your particular business, this Swipe Pages review may be of help to you.

 First Things First